 This course emphasizes modeling data and problem situations with functions, specifically linear quadratic, polynomial, exponential, rational, radical and logarithmic functions.
 The course also introduces students to complex numbers and problems in trigonometry and statistics.
 Students deepen their understanding of these topics as they work both individually and in groups to solve problems, to apply mathematics and to communicate their reasoning.
 Students will use the TI-84 Plus graphing calculator in class to enhance these topics.
 After successful completion of this course, students move on to Pre-Calculus, AP Statistics, or FST.
+Concurrent enrollment in Geometry is possible.

-FST: Functions, Statistics,
+FST: Functions, Statistics, & Trigonometry 1-2

-& Trigonometry 1-2:

-Course credit earned: Elective 1.0 May be taken only once for credit.

-Prerequisite: Advanced Algebra 3-4.
-Grade 12
+Course credit earned: Elective (1.0) May be taken only once for credit.
+Prerequisite: Advanced Algebra 3-4